 File Transfer Protocol (FTP) is a standard network protocol used for the transfer of computer files between a client and server on a computer network.
 More secure FTP derivatives include SSH File Transfer Protocol (SFTP) and FTP-SSL (FTPS).
 Zentail users can leverage Zentail users can leverage SFTP or FTPS support to transfer data between their own (or an externally hosted) server and Zentail.
-You can schedule transfers to occur on a monthly, weekly, daily, or even 4-hour cadence, making this a powerful tool to build automation into your ecommerce workflow.
+You can schedule transfers to occur on a monthly, weekly, or daily cadence, making this a powerful tool to build automation into your ecommerce workflow.

 This article covers how to set up imports into Zentail.
 For information about FTP exports from Zentail, check out this article.